 Over time, my taste buds have become accustomed to pasta and noodle alternatives like Miracle Noodles, zucchini and edamame noodles, which I love and are so much better for you than carb-rich pasta.
-Although these alternative gluten-free pastas are so good for you, I still miss regular old pasta.
+Although these alternative gluten-free pastas are good for you, I still miss regular old pasta.

 Now I was on the hunt for a gluten-free pasta recipe to try (and hopefully fall in love with).
 I tried a few recipes I found in cookbooks and online – but they were nothing to write about here.
 I only blog about my good recipe finds.

 Then I thought to look up one of my favorite gluten-free flour blends, Cup4Cup to see if the company had a gluten-free noodle recipe I could try.

 Boy did they!

 I not only did I find a gluten-free pasta recipe, but also I found a video tutorial – score!

 In this video below, you can watch French Laundry Chef de Cuisine, Timothy Hollingsworth, and Cup4Cup co-founder, Lena Kwak, roll some dough and demonstrate just how easy homemade gluten-free pasta can be.
 Once you make your own dough, you won’t care that it’s gluten-free.
 In fact, you can hardly tell.
 Yes, it’s that good!